+Set up the ballot counter according to the stepby-step guide located on the following page.
 After setting up the ballot counter, verify that the precinct number on the zero tape slip is correct.
 If any of these items lists a different precinct, immediately call Ramsey County Elections.
-Use the emergency slot to continue voting.
+Use the emergency slot on the black ballot box to continue voting.
 The ballots and ballot counter are specific to your precinct and cannot be used if incorrect.